ath-r/forma/README.md

 Implemented features:

-* Oscillators generate antialiased square waves using bandlimited impulse trains based on the closed-form Dirichlet kernel.
+* Oscillators generate antialiased square waves using bandlimited steps based on trigonometric expression of sinc integral.

 * Oscillators use SIMD to compute multiple stops in parallel, e.g. 16′, 8′, 4′, and 2′ stops are computed at the cost of a single oscillator.